emkw/rust-MFRC522/README.md

 ## Status

 Reading 4B Card UID works.
+Reading and Writing MIFARE blocks works.

-REQA / WUPA - OK.
+REQA / WUPA / HLTA - OK.
 SELECT - Cascade (7B, 10B UID) is probably broken, No working card to test it.

 i2cdev bus untested, there's a chance it may work.